New York Fashion Week opens with colors, flowers by Badgley Mischka, Tadashi Shoji | ExBulletin

 There were sparkly pantsuits and elegant evening dresses, some belted at the waist, others adorned with sparkly embellishments, including butterflies on the shoulders of a dress.
 The dresses were pleated, tasseled, sequined, off-the-shoulder, or strapless.

-Shoji took inspiration from the Roaring Twenties for her collection, showcasing modern take on decades-old styles with a range of colorful dresses adorned with intricate shoulder cutouts, lace trims and sequined fringes.
+Shoji took inspiration from the Roaring Twenties for her collection, showcasing modern take on styles of the decade with a range of colorful dresses adorned with intricate shoulder cutouts, lace trims and sequined fringes.

 The dresses were loose, cinched at the waist, or embroidered, and came in dusty or bold pinks, greens and blues.
 Shoji also showcased a wedding dress that consisted of a lace top and a tulle skirt.